The Best Greek Moussaka Recipe Ever!

 Moussaka, undoubtedly one of the most well known classic Greek recipes, is traditionally made by layering meat and sliced aubergines (eggplant) and topped with a bechamel sauce.

-My Greek Moussaka Recipe is aubergine based, and one which I make with a yogurt based topping for a slightly lighter Moussaka.
+My Greek moussaka is aubergine based, and one which I make with a yogurt based topping for a slightly lighter Moussaka.
 But there are lots of different Moussaka Recipes, with each cook putting their own twist on it.

 It wasn't until my 30's that I was introduced to moussaka.
 My parents weren't exactly what you would call adventurous cooks, or indeed eaters, so dishes like moussaka and lasagna were never on the menu in my childhood years.
 However, these days, a Moussaka, made with lamb and aubergines, and baked in the oven until golden and bubbling is probably one of my favourite meals.